 In the event you end up graduating with a major you don't feel suits you, don't despair.
 As a former human resources executive for American Express, Franco stresses employers are rarely looking for workers in terms of their major.
 "If you come to my organization, what are you going to be able to do?" he asks.

 When it comes to choosing a college major, students should look for a field of study that will give them a good answer to that question.
-For more insight into options you have at the online level, check out our directory of online colleges by area of interest.
+Meanwhile, to find the right school, check out our directory of colleges offering on-campus and online degree programs.